Deadlyelder/iMessage-flood/README.md

 # iMessage-flood
 A simple script that floods the iMessage conversation with emojis ;) Created for fun.

+## Note
+The scripts not longer work.
+If time permits, will try to repair them.

 ## Requirements

 * macOS that has `iMessage.app` with a working iMessage account